Dominelli/FaceDetection2.0/Documentazione/FaceDetection2.0_doc.md

 ### Abstract

-At the beginning  teachers in charge showed us the project, how it had to be done and what we would have to do to keep an appropriate organization.
-At the beginning we had some trouble because we didn't know where to start.
-The main problem was connect the webcam page at the database.
-Another problem was lerning about the raspberry, how it work and how use it.
+Lucas and I decided to take over the project that we had carried out in groups.
+Since the project is not finished we have chosen to resume it and put it in place.
+To do this we decided to restart the whole project from the beginning.
+It was not easy to redesign everything because initially this project was designed to be carried out by four people and we are two.
+So we had some problems with load balancing.
 The result was what I expected since the beginning, our approach worked very well except, as said before, we had to invest maybe too much time consulting with various guides.

 ### Scopo

-  Lo scopo del progetto è quello di creare un sistema di riconoscimento facciale tramite una webcam.
+  Lo scopo del progetto è quello di realizzare un sistema di riconoscimento facciale tramite una webcam.
 Questo sistema serve per quantificare il numero di persone che visitano uno stand di Espoprofessioni, visto che il progetto é stato ripreso per la modifica di eventuali errori.
-Lo scopo resta lo stesso ma non serivarà più per Espoprofessioni ma per contare il numero di persone in base alle faccie riconosciute in generale.Appunto il sistema deve essere in grado di riconoscere le persone che entrano nel campo visivo della webcam.
+Lo scopo resta lo stesso ma non serivarà più per Espoprofessioni ma per contare il numero di persone in base alle faccie riconosciute in generale.
+Appunto il sistema deve essere in grado di riconoscere le persone che entrano nel campo visivo della webcam.

 ## Analisi